mburnayev/mb_website/README.md

-Link codebase to Firebase project | "HTTP Error: 400, Key creation is not allowed on this service account." | ❎ Amend service account key creation policy for my project in GCP | - | ✅ Link codebase to Firebase project | GitHub workflows added as well | ✅ Add resume to Firebase | Maybe also use cloud storage? in progress | - Add link to redirect to my resume on website | in progress | - Find nice components to add to website where necessary | in progress | - Make UI generally more appealing | in progress | - Create switch to turn on the funk | - | -
+Link codebase to Firebase project | "HTTP Error: 400, Key creation is not allowed on this service account." | ❎ Amend service account key creation policy for my project in GCP | - | ✅ Link codebase to Firebase project | GitHub workflows added as well | ✅ Add resume to Firebase | ~~Maybe use Cloud Storage~~ Cloud Storage has been moved to Firebase's Blaze (paid) plan, so I set up a free web server on an Oracle Cloud Compute instance | ✅
+Add link to redirect to my resume on website | - | ✅
+Find nice components to add to website where necessary | in progress | - Make UI generally more appealing | in progress | - Create switch to turn on the funk | - | -